WSBK / Superbike Racing · Workflow guide

 Multi-rider pack racing creates overlapping fairings

-Why it's hard: Superbike grids are tighter than MotoGP, especially in regional championships.
-A pack shot can have 4-5 bikes visible with overlapping fairings.
-Some numbers are partially hidden by the bike in front.
+Why it's hard.
+Superbike grids are tighter than MotoGP, especially in regional championships.
+A pack shot can have several bikes visible with overlapping fairings, and some numbers are partially hidden by the bike in front.

 hard